aws-samples/amazon-transcribe-post-call-analytics/README.md

 ## (optional) Generative AI Call Summarization

 PCA contains a new step in the step functions that (if enabled) will generate a call summary.
-There are 3 choices for call summarization - Sagemaker Endpoint with HuggingFace bart-large-cnn-samsum, Anthropic Claude, or a custom AWS Lambda function.
+There are 4 choices for call summarization - Sagemaker Endpoint with HuggingFace bart-large-cnn-samsum, Amazon Bedrock (preview access only) Anthropic Claude, or a custom AWS Lambda function.

+Learn more about the features in the [Generative AI readme](./docs/generative_ai.md)

 ### Summary Deployment instructions